ad-freiburg/esa2018-experiment/BLOGPOST.md

 Two independent PCs of 12 members each were set up, who produced a total of 313 reviews, each of which was later analyzed in detail.
 These numbers are smaller than for the NIPS experiment, but still large enough to yield meaningful results, yet small enough to allow for the time-intensive deeper analysis.

-Each PC had the goal to select 10-12 papers for acceptance, which corresponds to an acceptance rate of 20 - 25% (in the NIPS experiment, the acceptance rate was 22.5%).
 Both PCs followed the same standard reviewing "algorithm", which was agreed on and laid out in advance as clearly as possible:

 - Phase 1: PC members entered their reviews without seeing any of the other reviews.
 - Phase 2: PC members discussed with each other, mostly on a per-paper basis, and papers were proposed for acceptance / rejection in rounds.
 - Phase 3: The remaining ("gray zone") papers were compared with each other and all papers left without a clear decision in the end were decided by voting.

-PC members were explicitly and repeatedly asked to also update the *score*  of their review whenever they changed something in their review.
+PC members were explicitly asked and repeatedly reminded to also update the *score*  of their review whenever they changed something in their review.
 This allowed a quantitative analysis of the various phases of the reviewing process.
 For more details on the setup and on the results and the (anonymized) data, see the website of the experiment.<sup>2</sup>